Robert Russell Rhodes Mansion

 In 1888, Robert Rhodes, like a number of other wealthy Franklin Avenue area residents of this era, sold his mansion on Franklin Circle and moved to Rockport Township--to a stretch of land along Lake Erie that later became the suburb of Lakewood.
 He died in Lakewood in 1916.

-In 1914, Cuyahoga County purchased the Robert Russell Rhodes house from John Meckes, the German immigrant, who had in 1888 purchased the home from Robert Rhodes.
+In 1914, Cuyahoga County purchased the Robert Russell Rhodes house from the heirs of John Meckes, a German immigrant ,who had in 1888 purchased the home from Robert Rhodes.
 In the 100 years that have elapsed since that purchase, the house has served the county as a juvenile detention home (1918-1932), a county nursing home (1939-1962), county welfare department (1962-1963), a school for disabled children (1963-1977), and as the county archives (1977-2019).
 After the county archives moved from the building, it was sold by the county and is currently being redeveloped as a 33-suite residential apartment building.